green-coder/vrac/README.md

 ## Project status

-This project is currently [experimental](https://github.com/metosin/open-source/blob/main/project-status.md#experimental).
+This project is currently in its early development.

-It is implemented enough to be useful, but not ready for production yet.
+It doesn't have known bugs, is implemented enough to be useful, but not ready for production yet.

 ## License